samzipper/website-HEAL/content/join/_index.md

 {{% toc %}}

-Details for all positions will be posted to this page when positions are open, and I typically advertise in locations like the [CUAHSI Job Board](https://www.cuahsi.org/job-board) and the [ES Jobs List](https://mailman.ucar.edu/mailman/listinfo/es_jobs_net), so watch those places for the latest opportunities.
+Details for all positions will be posted to locations like the [CUAHSI Job Board](https://www.cuahsi.org/job-board) and the [ES Jobs List](https://mailman.ucar.edu/mailman/listinfo/es_jobs_net), so watch those places for the latest opportunities.

 # Now hiring